Author: Scott Ciencin and James Lowder (as Richard Awlinson)

-What he seems to be trying to do is to demonstrate how, given the right provocation, this village of previously welcoming and good-hearted folks can turn into a lynch mob of crazy people who are willing to indulge their yen for vengeance by stringing people up in a travesty of justice.
+What they seem to be trying to do is to demonstrate how, given the right provocation, this village of previously welcoming and good-hearted folks can turn into a lynch mob of crazy people who are willing to indulge their yen for vengeance by stringing people up in a travesty of justice.
 It’s a clever idea, but the execution leaves much to be desired.
 Let’s compare it to a work that pulled off this trope really well: Harper Lee’s To Kill a Mockingbird.
 Consider the famous scene from Mockingbird — too long to quote here directly, alas — where a lynch mob descends on the local jail and the protagonist, a young child, wanders into the confrontation.
 What makes this scene (and the entire novel) great is that the mob isn’t just an enemy for the protagonists to overcome, but rather a crowd of people who have gotten swept up in an emotional moment and temporarily lost their humanity.
 Scout unwittingly defuses the situation by reminding each of them of that humanity, that they can all choose to be individuals rather than a collective mob.

 You need good character work to make that kind of scene hit home, but just about everyone is behaving like an idiot here in Tantras.
 Before, during, and after the trial, all the dalesfolk are portrayed as bloodthirsty bullies without two brain cells to rub together, lacking the humanity necessary to make this mob anything more than an initial obstacle for the heroes’ journey.
 It’s not even a matter of being swept up in an emotional moment — all of the dalesmen who travel with Kelemvor to capture the other heroes spend weeks dreaming up ways to cold-bloodedly torture and kill the escapees.
 Little effort is spent on characterizing the members of the mob as actual people — in fact, Lhaeo and Thurbal are the only townsfolk who are portrayed as neither cruel nor stupid.
 It’s all just too black-and-white, too over-the-top to feel believable.